 Machine learning has already changed the way translators work.
 Most companies demand using Computer-Assisted Translation (CAT) tools.
 Many of their workers use them to ensure fast, consistent, and accurate translations, as well as quality checks, to get the highest score.
+Companies are also encouraging employees to get certified in AI Courses and get a clear understanding of its algorithms and tools.
 Such systems are particularly useful in translation areas with a high frequency of repetitions, for example, in financial, technical, or legal texts.

 With Translation Memory software, translators can use previously completed translations to avoid re-translating identical or similar fragments of text, plus, to keep everything consistent.
 Translators can now rely not only on their memory but also on the stored translation collective experience.

 While those programs still are moderated by people and are created rather to improve their productivity than to replace them, Machine Translation performs the task mostly by itself.